hugcis/rust_ca/README.md

 ## Example

-The following command will run a CA with a rule numbered `16855021099980290151`.
+The following command will run a CA with a rule numbered `16855021099980290151` (you can find it in this repository).

-The initial configuration is specified  in `exploding.pat` (by default it is random).
+The initial configuration is specified  in `exploding.pat` (the initial configuration is random by default).
 The CA has 3 states and is 128x128 cells.
 We want the output GIF file to represent 2400 time steps, but displaying only 1 in 10.
 ```
 rust_ca -n 3 -f rules/3_states/16855021099980290151.map.comp \
 -p patterns/exploding.pat -k 10 -s 128 --delay 0 -t 2400